Frequently Asked Questions

 We worship at 8:15 and 10:30 every Sunday morning.

-how should my children behave?
+how are my children welcomed into worship?

 Children of all ages are welcome at New Hope!
 God put the wiggle in children; don’t’ feel you have to suppress those wiggles in God’s house.

 - Consider sitting at one of our family tables where it is easier for your little ones to engage.
+At the tables, we offer quiet activities that allow children to play while they are listening to worship.

 - There is a staffed nursery with changing table available for ages 5 and under in the front entry way.